What Every Photographer Should Know About Lenses

 • Coatings: Materials applied on lenses to reduce glare and improve image quality.

-• Focusing Motors: Built-in or external systems that adjust lens elements to the image, improve focusing speed, and accuracy.
+• Focusing Motors: Built-in or external systems that adjust lens elements to focus the image, improve focusing speed, and accuracy.

 You may find it beneficial to invest in a camera with these qualities.